- Inventory planning differs from supply chain execution.

 The True Reasons for Holding Inventory

 That is technically inaccurate.
-When inventory is excessive that portion of the stock is a liability, but it is only really a liability if the inventory is either not used or if it is significantly marked down when sold.
+When inventory is excessive, that portion of the stock is a liability.
+But it is only really a liability if the inventory is either not used or if it is significantly marked down when sold.

 What is Inventory Planning and Stock Planning and the Stock on Hand?

 Inventory planning or stock planning is the analytical process of determining the stocking levels throughout the supply network.
 This means planning for every product location combination in the supply network.
-Inventory planning or stock planning can be based on two primary approaches; one is forecast based planning and the second is consumption based planning.
+Inventory planning or stock planning can be based on two primary approaches; one is forecast based planning, and the second is consumption based planning.

 The stock on hand is the stock at each product location combination (if the overall supply network that is being discussed) that the company has in inventory.
-The stock on hand can also apply to a specific product location combination, such as a particular product material in a specific distribution center.
+The stock on hand can also apply to a specific product location combination, such as a particular product material in a particular distribution center.